Help & Advice Articles, Videos and How-to-Guides

 In this guide, we’re going to introduce you to the world of green roofs.
 We’ll provide you with all the insight and direction you’re looking for, along with extra information and resources to help you build your own green roof further down the line.

-Green roofs, also known as sedum roofs, grass roofs, or living roofs, are roofs that are partially or completely covered with plants and vegetation.
+Green roofs are roofs that are partially or completely covered with plants and vegetation.
+These are also known as sedum roofs, grass roofs, or living roofs.

 The vegetation is usually planted over a drainage membrane that sits on top of the roof, along with additional layers such as a root barriers and waterproofing products.
 When used correctly, this combination of products help the plants thrive on the roof without causing damage to the building’s structure.
+Alternatively, you can use a modular green roof tray system that contains all of the component parts in a self-contained unit that can be placed directly on top of a waterproof layer.
 If you’re wondering what green roofs do and their advantages then we cover this a bit later.

 What is a green roof system?

 You may hear people talk about a green roof system - this can mean one of two things.
 We use the term to refer to all the different components that make up an effective and safe green roof.
-Sometimes, a green roof system refers to an off-the-shelf style green roof where it comes in trays that you can slot together.
-Although convenient, the latter green roof system can be expensive, restrictive in terms of installation and lack the drainage capacity of a high quality drainage membrane.
+You can find an overview of our green roof systems here.

 What are the different types of green roofs?

-The two main types of green roofs are extensive and intensive green roof systems.
+The three main types of green roofs are extensive, semi-intensive and intensive.

 Each type of green roof suits a different purpose.
 When it comes to choosing what type of green roof that will work best for you, you’ll most likely need an extensive green roof as these cover most smaller, domestic projects such as green shed roofs, garages, extensions.
-But let’s look at the differences between the two in a little more detail.
+An extensive system could be anything from a rolled-out drainage membrane and sedum blanket to an ‘all-in-one’ sedum roof tray system.
+But let’s look at the differences between the three main types in a little more detail.

-What is the difference between extensive and intensive green roofs?
+What is the difference between extensive, semi-intensive and intensive green roofs?

 Extensive green roofs are very lightweight and require very little maintenance.
 They tend to have an attractive low layer of vegetation consisting of grass, moss, sedum or wildflowers.
 Sedum roofs are the most common choice due to their hardiness and low maintenance.

 Intensive roofs on the other hand are a whole lot more complex.
 They are designed to support larger plants such as bushes and small trees which is why they’re often referred to as roof gardens.
-They normally require a layer of growing medium or soil to support the much thicker vegetation layer.
+They normally require a much deeper layer of growing medium or soil to support the much thicker vegetation layer, and can include hard landscaped areas for people to access the roof.
+Generally speaking, pretty much anything can go on an intensive roof as long as the structure can support the weight.

 You can find out more about both intensive and extensive green roofs in our green roof construction guide.